inasafe/inasafe/docs/source/test_riabdialog.rst

-Class: TestRiabDialog
+Module: test_riabdialog
 ================================

-This page contains the documentation for the Risk-In-A-Box **RiabDialogTest** unit tests.
+This page contains the documentation for the Risk-In-A-Box **test_riabdialog** unit tests.

-.. autoclass:: test_riabdialog.RiabDialogTest
+.. automodule:: test_riabdialog
       :members: